thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 Last step to complete the assembly of the drone.
 Prepare the T265 camera.

-1) Screw the PLA\_3 part into the PLA\_2 in the orientation shown in the picture below.
-Make sure that the screws going on the holes inside the frame have a head flat enough, to prevent damaging the battery.
+1) Screw the PLA\_3 part into the PLA\_2 with the orientation shown in the picture below.
+Make sure that the screws going on the holes inside the battery slot have a head flat enough, to prevent damaging the battery.

 ![](./media//media/u18.jpeg)

 2) Screw the T265 camera on the PLA\_4 part, so that the logo upside down, on the right side.

-3) Use zip tizes to attach the PLA\_4 part to the frame.
+3) Use zip ties to attach the PLA\_4 part to the frame (on the 11cm stick).
 Before moving on, verify that the center of gravity of the camera is about 65mm +-15mm away from the center of the FC.

 ![](./media//media/u19.jpeg)

 4) Put hot glue inside the zip ties, between part PLA\_4 and the frame.
 Proceed carefully to avoid putting hot glue on the T265.
 If you filp the drone to put more hot glue, turn the propellers so that they are not under the glue, otherwise it can fall on them.

 5) Use zip ties wherever you have loose cables.
 In particular, verify that no cable is in front of the optical flow.
 Trim the zip ties to avoid contact with the propellers.